 Show your kids this God.
 It’s that simple, but it’s also that demanding, complex, and sacrificial.
 And, like all missions, it’s impossible without God’s help.

-This Mother’s Day, we pray that God strengthens you and reminds you of his love for you as you faithfully love your family.
+We pray that God strengthens you and reminds you of his love for you as you faithfully love your family.
 Thank you for the faithful missional work you’re doing—whether you’re feeding your baby, singing praise songs with your toddler, or talking with your teenager.